AuthGuard/DocsSite/blog/2021-09-05-basic-client-example.md

 ### Password Reset
 If a user forgot their password, they can receive a temporary password reset token sent to their email.
-The process is fairly straightforward, but it requires your server to make the request and not the client, since AuthGuard sends the token back in the response.
-This is a temporary state, and in the future AuthGuard will send the token only if the caller is an admin client.
-You can issue a POST request to `/credentials/reset_token` with the body
+You can issue a POST request to `/credentials/reset_token` to generate a reset token.

 ```js
 {